 The number of guests this size buffet would cater for would depend on the time of day it’s served if take home treat bags are available and if other food and beverage is on offer, such as finger food or a hot dinner.
 A petite size buffet such as this could be enjoyed by around 25 or so guests to nibble at before and after a meal.

 The cost for a petite DIY buffet like this would vary depending on what supplies you already own at home (linen, platters and jars and decorations, confectionary, treats), or if you purchase the jars, cake stands, lollies and decorations.
 Budget from around $150 up, depending on the inclusions you require for a simple DIY buffet.

-We hope you have enjoyed our little Christmas Lolly Buffet display and tutorial.
+We hope you found our Christmas buffet ideas useful and have enjoyed our little Christmas Lolly Buffet display and tutorial.
 Enjoy creating your own displays and wishing you a Merry Christmas!